Published since 1873, the European Rail Timetable is a remarkable book, an essential companion for any serious train traveller to Europe...

-Was it worth buying one?
+Is it worth buying one?

 If you're only making one journey from A to B and back, well of course you can find the necessary train times online these days.
 But if you plan to make regular trips from the UK into mainland Europe several times a year, or are planning an extensive tour, then yes, it's definitely worth buying a copy.
 Having your own comprehensive timetable allows you to plan at leisure in your armchair at home, and when travelling it puts you in control of your own trip.
 It can save you hours in queues for station information desks or struggling with station timetables which show only the most basic information.
 It's published monthly, although as European timetables only change twice a year in June & December, you don't need to buy one every month.
 Just buying the June and December editions is sufficient for most travellers, although occasional updates and revisions happen in between.
-In fact, even a Thomas Cook Timetable that's two years out of date is far better than travelling blind!
+In fact, even a European Rail Timetable that's two years out of date is far better than travelling blind!

 The last Thomas Cook editions have sold out.

 The reborn European Timetable is available now for ordering online at www.europeanrailtimetable.eu

 Example rail route map...